Health and Physical Education

 - Values physical activity and its contributions to a healthful lifestyle.

 The Minnesota Department of Education is offering regional trainings across the state regarding the 2018 Minnesota Physical Education Standards.
 In this training, actions and resources are recommended to help educator teams develop a shared understanding of the new physical education standards and grade-level benchmarks, and initiate the curriculum review process.
-Get more information, training dates and registration process here.
+Find more information, including training dates and registration.

 Physical Education Standards, Assessments and Graduation Requirements